-Over the years I’ve thought a lot about whether we should be teaching knowledge or skills.
-The debate has moved on a lot in recent years and today it’s rare to find anyone arguing against teaching knowledge but there are many who would still advocate for a balance of knowledge and skills.
-The more I thought about it, the more I’ve realised just how meaningless this distinction is.
-Knowledge and skills and two sides of the same coin.
-Or, to attempt another analogy, think about teaching as cooking: ‘knowledge’ is the ingredients, ‘skills’ is (are?) the prepared meal.
+Over the years I’ve thought a lot about whether we should be teaching children knowledge of the world or the skills to flourish within it.
+The debate has moved on a lot in recent years and today it’s rare to find anyone arguing against teaching knowledge, but there are many who would still advocate for a balance of knowledge and skill.
+The more I’ve thought about it, the more I’ve come to see just how meaningless this distinction is.
+Knowledge and skill are two sides of the same coin.
+Or, to attempt another analogy, think about teaching as cooking: ‘knowledge’ is the ingredients, ‘skill’ is the prepared meal.

-This is in no way to suggest that skills are unimportant, they’re patently not.
+This is in no way to suggest that skill is unimportant, it’s patently not.
 I’d go so far as to say that all teachers want their students to be skilled, just as most of us value eating delicious meals.
 The only dispute is about how we arrive at our intended destination.

 Think about it.
 Pick a skill you’d like to teach.
 Let’s say you want to teach the skill of punctuation, or the skill of multiplying fractions.
 Or maybe something broader like the skill of reading.
-Perhaps you prefer something less obviously academic: the skill of juggling or scuba diving.
-Where would you start?
+Perhaps you prefer something less obviously academic: the skill of scuba diving or juggling.
+Where would you begin?

 But, the lived experience of a teacher might be that they go through something akin to the full stop exercise and some children seem to have picked up the skill of basic punctuation.
 Proof positive that you can teach a skill?
-Well, what about the children how haven’t learned the skill?
+Well, what about the children who haven’t learned the skill?
 Are they simply less able?
-That might be the case but I think more often, the children who seem most resistant to this type of teaching are the less advantaged.
-They failed to acquire the skill not because they’re less able but because they’ve done a lot less reading.
-The children who seem to acquire skills quickly probably already possessed most of the knowledge they needed to make sense of the instruction and so are able to add new information to existing schemas with relative ease.
+That might be the case but more often, the children who seem most resistant to this type of teaching are, on average, the less advantaged.
+They fail to acquire the skills we teach not because they’re less able but because they’ve done a lot less reading.
+The children who seem to acquire skills quickly probably already possessed much of the knowledge they needed to make sense of the instruction and so are able to add new information to existing schemas with relative ease.

 If we take instead the example of teaching the skill of juggling, things are likely to go differently.
 Few if any children possess much prior juggling knowledge but all will have the basic folk physics knowledge of what happens if you throw objects in the air and then try to catch them.
-Juggling requires you to keep track of at least three objects at once, but anyone who wants to teach juggling is likely to show children how to throw and catch just one object.
+Juggling requires you to keep track of at least three objects at once, but anyone who wants to teach juggling is likely to start by showing children how to throw and catch just one object.
 Children need to know that when juggling three balls, they are actually only throwing one ball at a time, while holding the other two.
 The ball should pop off your hand rather than rolling off your fingertips.
 If the ball spins, it has been thrown incorrectly.
 Balls must travel in a figure 8 pattern, with the hand carrying them from outside to inside, so that they don’t hit each other.
-This isn’t instinctive and the vast majority of people need it carefully explained, patiently demonstrated and practised multiple times before they get it.
+This isn’t instinctive and the vast majority of people need it carefully explained and patiently demonstrated before they began to get it.

 If you continued your juggling tutorial, children would, eventually, know enough to be able to practise.
-With practise they would start to acquire skill; the more they practise, the more skilled they become.
-Eventually, with effort and determination, they will have learned the skill of juggling.
-Of course, some children are likely to be better jugglers than others, but pretty much anyone in possession of the requisite physical attributes can learn to juggle, to drive a car, or to read, punctuate and multiply fractions.
+With practice they would start to acquire skill; the more they practise, the more skilled they become.
+Eventually, with effort and determination, they will have acquired the skill of juggling.
+Of course, some children are likely to be better jugglers than others – all abilities tend to distribute normally – but pretty much anyone in possession of the requisite physical attributes can learn to juggle, to drive a car, or to read, punctuate and multiply fractions.

-The point is that although we all want students to learn skills we can only teach them knowledge.
+The point is that although we all want students to learn all sorts of skills we can only teach them knowledge.
 Different kinds of knowledge may be taught differently: some you can explain, some you have to point out during practice, but as all this knowledge accumulates, it begins to chunk together.
-At the beginning each item is known inflexibly but through repetition and practice it becomes more flexible the more it coheres with other related items.
+At the beginning each item is known inflexibly but through repetition and practice it becomes increasingly flexible the more it coheres with other related items.
 Skill can only be acquired through practice.

 Once a skill has been acquired, we stop being able to see the joins between all the knowledge that went into its creation.
 The more expert we become, the more invisible and automatic our skills become.
 Eventually, we may start to believe the skill which for us has become so natural and straightforward can be taught to others as a complete edifice.
-This is like giving someone a cooked meal and telling them to prepare a meal out the ingredients.
-It’s easy for another expert to see how this could be done, but very difficult for a novice.
-The idea that skills can be taught is an illusion born from the curse of knowledge.
+This is like giving someone a cooked meal and telling them to prepare a meal from its ingredients.
+It might possible for another expert to look at a meal and work out what each in ingredient is and how they should be combined, but it would be next to impossible for a novice.
+The idea that skill can be taught without the hard work of teaching all the requisite knowledge is an illusion born from the curse of knowledge.

 This explains a lot of what goes wrong in schools.